 Buying skates for kids

-The skates you will want for your child will run you around $100 (and above.)
+The skates you will want for your child will run you around $115 (and above.)
 Our recommendations are the Seba Skate which is in our rental fleet.
-We also recommend K2 and Rollerblade Name Brands.
-There are some which are $60 but they will not last as long and they are not as good for kids who take lessons and need to perform well in their skates.
+We also recommend K2 and Rollerblade Name Brands but only their top model in each category (running about $129-$139).
+There are some models which are $60 but they will not last as long and they are not as good for kids who take lessons and need to perform well in their skates.
 See specific recommendations below.

 Recommendations for kids skates:

 A solid, supportive skate, built for longevity and durability.
 Size is adjustable, buckles and liner are replaceable.
 With no laces to contend with, we find kids easily learn how to put on their own skates. $110-$125

 If your child is an accomplished skater, we suggest you buy the Junior Skates in Red or Blue.
 They have an insole that comes out instead of an adjustable boot.
 They are designed for the rigorous edging that accomplished skaters use.

 One thing we can say for all skates, you get what you paid for.
 The more you spend the better the quality.
 Assume you will spend around $100 and if you do, you can likely sell the skates on Craigslist for half the money you spent.
 A good deal all around.